mattrothenberg/prototyping-playbook/_posts/2017-05-14-instagram-prototype.md

 categories: ['Vue']
 ---

-To those who claim you can't prototype mobile UIs with the tools of the web, I raise you the following tutorial.
+To those who claim you can't prototype mobile user interfaces with the tools of the web, I raise you the following tutorial.
 In this play, we'll use Vue JS to re-create a workflow from Instagram's mobile app: uploading a photo and applying a filter.

-This is a long-form tutorial, so feel free to tackle it one step at a time!
+**Warning: this is a long-form tutorial, so feel free to tackle it one step at a time.**

+***

 ## Scenario
-You're an enterprising front-end developer convinced that the sky is the limit when it comes to prototyping with HTML, CSS, and Javascript.
+You're convinced that the sky is the limit when it comes to prototyping with HTML, CSS, and Javascript.
 You tell your friends that you can prototype the "Apply Filter" workflow from Instagram's mobile app in under an hour.
 Go.

 ## Mockup
 <div style="width: 100%; height: 0px; position: relative; padding-bottom: 55.625%;"><iframe src="https://streamable.com/s/gayvr/hpvrww" frameborder="0" width="100%" height="100%" allowfullscreen style="width: 100%; height: 100%; position: absolute;"></iframe></div>

 ## Rundown

-The best advice I can give you (or anyone else who's looking to become a stronger prototyper) is **don't re-invent the wheel.** As this advice relates to the task at hand, the first thing we should do is identify libraries and plugins that give us some of the functionality from the video above.
-My gut tells me there are four particulary tricky bits:
+The best advice I can give you (or anyone else who's looking to become a stronger prototyper) is **don't re-invent the wheel.** As this advice relates to the task at hand, the first thing we should do is identify libraries and plugins that give us some of the functionality from the mockup above.
+My gut tells me there will be four particularly tricky features:

-- The touch-enabled carousel of photo filters
+- The touch-enabled, draggable carousel of photo filters
 - The photo filters themselves
-- The touch-enabled slider to adjust the filter strength
+- The touch-enabled slider to adjust the strength of the chosen filter
-- The fade/slide transitions through the workflow
+- The fade transitions throughout the workflow

-A quick Google search for a library or plugin far outweighs a futile attempt to hand-roll this functionality ourselves.
+Seriously.
+A quick Google search for a library or plugin _far_ outweighs a futile attempt to hand-roll this functionality yourself.
 I've identified the following libraries that will help us with today's task.

 - [Flickity](https://flickity.metafizzy.co/){:target="_blank"} – a library for creating "touch, responsive, flickable carousels"
 - [CSSGram](https://una.im/CSSgram/){:target="_blank"} – a library for recreating Instagram filters with CSS filters and blend modes